 All vehicles must be parked in driveways, overflow parking lots, or parking spaces in front of homes.
 No vehicle may be parked other than in a designated parking area.
 No vehicle may be parked on a lawn or planted area.

+All pets must be restrained when outside.
+When on the owner’s property, pets must be adequately restrained in a manner to effectively disallow them from leaving the property.
 Upon leaving the owner's property, all pets must be restrained on a leash.
-No pets may be tied outside or otherwise remain outside unaccompanied on the owner's property for a period longer than 30 minutes.
+No pets may be tied outside and/or be unaccompanied on the owner's property for a period longer than 30 minutes.
 No animals may be kept as outside pets.

-All pet owners are required to pick up pet droppings from VGVW common grounds immediately after each occurrence.
+All pet owners are required to pick up pet droppings from common grounds or a neighbor’s property immediately after each occurrence.

-All pet owners are required to clean up pet droppings on their own property in a timely manner to avoid strong odors and health issues.
+All pet owners are required to clean up pet droppings on their own property in a timely manner (at least weekly or more frequently) to avoid strong odors and health issues.

-Open fires on any property are prohibited.
+Open fires are prohibited on any property.

 No vehicle of any type or description, including but not limited to trucks, boats, recreational vehicles, etc. which is required by the Commonwealth of Pennsylvania to be licensed other than standard passenger vehicles and pick-up trucks up to a maximum of one-half ton capacity, may be parked anywhere on the premises.
 An exception is made for vehicles of visitors, workmen, etc., provided the excepted parking may not exceed seventy-two (72) hours, or the vehicle is stored inside the garage.
 Trailers of any type are prohibited from being on the property for more than (72) hours.